Avenue of the Dead at the Teotihuacan site as seen from the Pyramid of the Moon with the Pyramid of the Sun as the focal point.

 Pyramid of the Sun at Teotihuacan, Mexico.

 The Pyramid of the Sun at Teotihuacán, Mexico.
-It is the third largest pyramid in the world after the Great Pyramid of Cholula (also in Mexico) and Great Pyramid of Giza.
+It is the third largest pyramid in the world after the Great Pyramid of Cholula (scroll to #7) and Great Pyramid of Giza.

 Including this picture for scale.
-For the ladies, I recommend wearing comfortable clothing if you plan on climbing up the pyramids.
+I recommend wearing comfortable clothing if you plan on climbing up the pyramids.
 As you can see, the steps are steep and you may not want to flash the other visitors.
-I also recommend comfortable footwear, sun protection, and bringing water!

 Temple of the Feathered Serpent in Teotihuacan, Mexico.